creagia/laravel-redsys/README.md

 with multiple Eloquent models if you prefer it.

 You should implement your `getTotalAmount` and `paidWithRedsys` methods.
-The first one will return the computed total amount for the payment.
+The first one will return the computed total amount for the payment **in cents**.
 The second will be executed when Redsys confirms the payment was successful.

 ```php
 use Creagia\LaravelRedsys\Concerns\CanCreateRedsysRequests;